daronphang/programming-resources/cloud-computing/AWS/services/monitoring/products.md

 ## AWS Compute Optimizer

 A service that performs resource analysis for compute resources and identifies over-provisioned, under-provisioned, or already optimized.
+It offers recommendations on instance types and sizes based on usage patterns, but **does not directly address security concerns**.

 ### Features